boushrabettir/Haven-Blues/RollAChristmasBall/Scripts/README.md

 # Roll A Christmas Ball

-A game where forced is applied to a rolling ball by the user and must collect the christmas gifts to get up to 8 points.
+A game created in a day where forced is applied to a rolling ball by the user and must collect the christmas gifts to get up to 8 points.

 No sprites were taken or used from other creators.